-- (1) They are degree program students at their home institution; - (2) Their home institution provides a letter of permission; - (3) They have completed a minimum of ★24 at the home institution; - (4) Their academic record shows satisfactory standing.
+- 1. They are degree program students at their home institution; - 2.
+Their home institution provides a letter of permission; - 3.
+They have completed a minimum of \star 24 at the home institution; - 4.
+Their academic record shows satisfactory standing.

 Priority for visiting student status is given to students who are applying under the auspices of a formal exchange program.
 Visiting student status is granted for one academic year.
 Visiting students must reapply each year and present a new letter of permission from their home institution.
-As the Faculty of Science is a limited enrolment Faculty, visiting student admissions may be restricted.
+As all admissions to the Faculty of Science are subject to enrollment management, visiting student admissions may be restricted.

 Special students are those who have been permitted to register over a one year period in one or more courses which are not being taken for credit toward a degree program.
-To be considered for admission as a special student, applicants must normally have received a university degree in science from an accredited postsecondary institution, must present a competitive admission grade point average, must meet English language proficiency requirements specified in \$13.3 and must provide a written letter of intent to the Faculty of Science Student Services Office by the application deadline.
+To be considered for admission as a special student, applicants must normally have received a university degree in science from an accredited postsecondary institution, must present a competitive AGPA, must meet English language proficiency requirements specified in Language Proficiency Requirements and must provide a written letter of intent to the Faculty of Science Student Services Office by the application deadline.
 Priority in admission is given to applicants to degree programs and to applicants who have not previously attended as special students.
 There may be a limit on the number of special students admitted each year because the Faculty of Science is under enrolment management.
 Special students may not have access to all courses offered by Science departments.